gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

 5. Change the `Distribution` type to add a `contents` property of type `CopySpec`.
 This should default to: `from 'src/${dist.name}/dist'`
 6. Change the `distribution` plugin to configure the dist ZIP task to add `from $dist.contents`.
 7. Change the `java-library-distribution` plugin to configure the main distribution's `contents` property instead of the dist zip task.
+8. Change the `Distribution` plugin to apply the base plugin.

 ### DSL